JuliaAI/LearnAPI.jl/docs/src/index.md

 ## [Scope and undefined notions](@id scope)

-LearnAPI.jl provides methods for training, applying, and saving machine learning models, and that is all. *It does not specify an interface for data access or data resampling*.
-However, LearnAPI.jl is predicated on a few basic undefined notions (in **boldface**) which some higher-level interface might decide to formalize:
+The basic LearnAPI.jl interface provides methods for training and applying machine learning models, and that is all.
+The interface specification is predicated on a few basic undefined notions (in **boldface**) which some higher-level interface might decide to
+formalize:

 - An object which generates ordered sequences of individual **observations** is called **data**.
 For example a `DataFrame` instance, from